Mawalan Marika: Career

 Marika painted over 40 works, many of which can be found in art collections of museums or private collectors.
 In the 1950s, he helped to create a commercial bark painting environment at the Yirrkala mission and collaborated in the creation of the Yirrkala Church Panels in 1963.
+Because Marika is from the Rirratjingu clan, many of his bark paintings allude to the two ancestral figures of the clan, Mururruma the great turtle-hunter and Djambuwal the Thunderman.
+In his work, Turtle Dreaming, Marika demonstrates the connection between the two ancestral figures through long pointed shapes representing the water spouts created by the Thunderman and rocks containing Mururruma's spirit.
 One of Marika's figurative traits is that he often paints the Djang'kawu sisters, who are said to be the creator beings of the Dhuwa moiety.
 The Marika family see themselves as direct descendants of the Djang'kawu.
 Mawalan created an entire series of paintings detailing the journey on the Djang'kawu sisters into country.
 A collection of Marika's bark paintings entitled Djan'kawu story (1959) is held by the Art Gallery of New South Wales.
+The Djang’kawu narratives underpinning the art of Yalangbara articulate both spiritual identity and rights to land, reaffirmed through generations of Yolŋu artists.

 As well as being known for his bark paintings, Marika had a high level of skill in carving and sculpture.
+Many of Marika’s early bark paintings closely follow the structural format of Yolŋu body paintings, with symmetrical designs that often replicate the orientation and visual flow of ceremonial chest painting.
 His sculptures are cleanly painted with clan designs and finished with feathers, human hair, or other such natural attachments.
+The artworks reveal a dynamic dialogue between ancestral narratives and contemporary experiences, affirming that remote Aboriginal communities continue to innovate while maintaining strong cultural traditions.